 8. Up to 90% Liquidity of your new asset.

 There is no liquidity in either the SBP or VGLI unless the insured dies.
 Same goes for Term and Whole life insurance.
-With the Survivor Liberty Plan, there is liquidity for the retiree and the surviving spouse.
-Nobody has to die in order to be able to access it.
-The Survivor Liberty Plan has something called the cash surrender value.
-This is the amount of fully liquid cash that's available to be taken in distributions without penalties or taxes.
-As long as a person keeps 10% of that number inside the plan, they can do whatever they want with the rest.
-The other 90% is a combination of contributions and the returns on invested dollars.
+With the Spouse Benefit Plan, there is liquidity for the retiree and the surviving spouse.
+Nobody has to die in order to be able to access up to 90% of it.

 9. Create tax-free retirement income.

 The greatest expense most American will ever face in their lifetime is taxes.
 More baby boomers are retiring and less millennials are working.
 Our national debt is rising.
 Our government will struggle to pay for unfunded liabilities like social security, Medicare, and Medicaid.
-It’s not going to be possible to maintain our current low tax rates.
-Distributions from 401(k) retirement plans are subject to income tax as soon as you begin taking your Required Minimum Distributions at age 70 ½ .
 We can expect much higher marginal tax rates within the next decade.
-This is a risky situation for retirees, who don’t want to hand over their hard-earned retirement savings to Uncle Sam.

 Wealthy Americans leveraged the tax-advantages of whole life in the 1980s.
 Similarly, modern life insurance leverages IRS code 72(t) to provide the same advantages with greater flexibility and control.
-It allows you to access up to 90% of the equity of your Survivor Liberty Plan tax free.
+It allows you to access up to 90% of the equity tax free.

-Is the Survivor Liberty Plan right for you?
+Is the Spouse Benefit Plan right for you?

-The Survivor Benefit Plan cost is high considering the potential for ROI.
-The SBP one-size-fits-all option for solving a complex problem.
-It wasn’t designed to address every financial need, and it has definite drawbacks.
 As with every major life decision, every service member and veteran should reflect on their individual situation (together with their spouses) to determine whether or not the SBP is the best fit for their financial situation.
-The Survivor Liberty Plan offers an alternative.
-It focuses on the service member’s life rather than their death.
-It also properly values the service member’s military career and the sacrifices made by their spouse and family.
+US VetWealth offers an alternative.
+It focuses on the service member's life rather than their death.
+It also properly values the service member's military career and the sacrifices made by their spouse and family..

 None of this matters if you don't qualify.

-If you want to avoid the Survivor Benefit Plan Cost then Reach out to US VetWealth to see if you qualify today.
+-> If you want to avoid the SBP Cost then Reach out to US VetWealth to see if you qualify today.